 Expressing Family Heritage and Culture in Your Kitchen

-As a kitchen designer with CliqStudios, I have the benefit of working with a diverse range of clients that are looking to incorporate the richness of their heritage into their home.
+As a CliqStudios designer, I have the benefit of working with a diverse range of clients.
+Moreover, most of these clients are looking to incorporate their rich heritage into their home.
 Through working many years in the business, I have learned that a kitchen does not have to be extravagant and expensive to be a warm, welcoming gathering space that expresses the deep richness of family culture.

 I had the pleasure of working on such a project with a family from New Jersey.
 Ismail contacted me looking to put together a new kitchen design for his wife.
 It was a modest-sized kitchen renovation.
 Surprisingly, this was a DIY project, and Ismail was acting as both the general contractor and installer.